 -

-You can take a train to Paris then onwards from there to Cologne, Hamburg, Copenhagen, Stockholm, Warsaw.
+Take a train to Paris then onwards from there to Cologne, Hamburg, Copenhagen, Stockholm, Warsaw.
 See the Trains from Paris page.

 -

-You can take a train to Barcelona then onwards from there to Marseille, Nice, Switzerland, Austria, Italy.
+Take a train to Barcelona then onwards from there to Marseille, Nice, Switzerland, Austria, Italy.
 See the Trains from Barcelona page.

 Hotels in San Sebastian